-In addition to achieving the main goal of preserving a significant portion of the marketrate affordable housing at Rollingwood Apartments, there are additional design and amenity goals for this important site.
-Specific recommendations are included in the Sector Plan to ensure a site design that provides significant outdoor amenity space; brings any new building up towards Lyttonsville Road so as to create a stronger streetwall; provides improved street frontage along the property with pedestrianoriented streetscape improvements; facilitates intersection improvements at Lyttonsville Road and Lyttonsville Place that discourage industrial traffic from entering the Lyttonsville community; and achieves compatibility with adjacent land uses.
+In addition to achieving the main goal of preserving a significant portion of the market-rate affordable housing at Rollingwood Apartments, there are additional design and amenity goals for this important site.
+Specific recommendations are included in the Sector Plan to ensure a site design that provides significant outdoor amenity space; brings any new building up towards Lyttonsville Road so as to create a stronger streetwall; provides improved street frontage along the property with pedestrian-oriented streetscape improvements; facilitates intersection improvements at Lyttonsville Road and Lyttonsville Place that discourage industrial traffic from entering the Lyttonsville community; and achieves compatibility with adjacent land uses.

-- Rezone Sites 5a and 5b sites to the Commercial Residential Town (CRT) zone to allow increased density for predominantly residential housing near the future Purple Line station. - Encourage redevelopment to occur only on the northern half of the property closest to the proposed Lyttonsville Purple Line Station.
+- Rezone Sites 5a and 5b sites to the Commercial Residential Town (CRT) zone to allow increased density for predominantly residential housing near the future Purple Line station. - Encourage redevelopment to occur only on the northern half of the property closest to the proposed Lyttonsville Purple Line Station. - In the event of a redevelopment proposal, retain an affordable housing stock and unit mix (a minimum of 176 existing units) for up to 20 years and continue operating those units in a manner consistent with current operations in terms of quality maintenance, relatively moderate rents, and provision of larger than typical units.
+This commitment should be incorporated into the Sketch Plan approval at the time of Planning Board review.

-- In the event of a redevelopment proposal, retain an affordable housing stock and unit mix (a minimum of 176 existing units) for up to 20 years and continue operating those units in a manner consistent with current operations in terms of quality maintenance, relatively moderate rents, and provision of larger than typical units.
-This commitment should be incorporated into the Sketch Plan approval at the time of Planning Board review. - Discourage commercial uses on the sites, except for suitable small-scale retail sales and personal service establishments closest to the Lyttonsville Purple Line Station. - Achieve compatibility with adjacent land uses, particularly with surrounding singleunit homes, by recommending the following for redevelopment on Sites 5a and 5b: - Building heights must be no greater than 50 feet facing the backside of the site closest to single unit homes along Spencer Road. - If new buildings and a new access point associated with the redevelopment are not placed directly along Lyttonsville Road, then a maximum height of 65 feet is appropriate and a substantial landscaped buffer zone must be provided between the new buildings and the single-unit homes along Spencer Road. - If new buildings and a new access point associated with the redevelopment are placed directly along Lyttonsville Road as part of a negotiated land swap with the

-MNCPPC Parks Department - which is the preferred option from an urban design standpoint, then a maximum height of 85 feet is appropriate, provided that the architectural scale of the facades facing Lyttonsville Road provides an appropriate pedestrian scale.
+- Discourage commercial uses on the sites, except for suitable small-scale retail sales and personal service establishments closest to the Lyttonsville Purple Line Station. - Achieve compatibility with adjacent land uses, particularly with surrounding single family homes, by recommending the following for redevelopment on Sites 5a and 5b: - Building heights must be no greater than 50 feet facing the backside of the site closest to single family homes along Spencer Road. - If new buildings associated with the redevelopment are not placed directly along Lyttonsville Road, then a maximum height of 65 feet is appropriate and a substantial landscaped buffer zone must be provided between the new buildings and the single-family homes along Spencer Road. - If new buildings associated with the redevelopment are placed directly along Lyttonsville Road as part of a negotiated land swap with the MNCPPC Parks Department - which is the preferred option from an urban design standpoint, then a maximum height of

-The MNCPPC Parks Department has evaluated a potential land swap and supports such a transaction, only if the land swap results in an equal or greater amount of parkland.
+- 85 feet is appropriate, provided that the architectural scale of the facades facing Lyttonsville Road provides an appropriate pedestrian scale. - The MNCPPC Parks Department has evaluated a potential land swap and supports such a transaction, only if the land swap results in an equal or greater amount of parkland.
 Within the swapped parkland, the Parks Department may negotiate with the developer to construct neighborhood amenities.
-These amenities could include a dog park, community open space, expanded play areas, pedestrian connections or other similar facilities, as approved by the Parks Department.

-- Whether a parkland swap is achieved or not, there should be pedestrian connections through the Rollingwood Apartments site to allow residents of all buildings to walk comfortably to the Coffield Center. - The redevelopment of the sites should provide specific streetscape improvements as illustrated in the Greater Lyttonsville Concept Framework Plan (see Chapter 1)
+These amenities could include a dog park, community open space, expanded play areas or other similar facilities, as approved by the Parks Department. - Whether a parkland swap is achieved or not, there should be pedestrian connections through the Rollingwood Apartments site to allow residents of all buildings to walk comfortably to the Coffield Center. - The redevelopment of the sites should provide specific streetscape improvements as illustrated in the Greater Lyttonsville Concept Framework Plan (see Chapter 1)

-The Paddington Square property is situated on the north side of Rosemary Hills-Lyttonsville Local Park and is surrounded by single-unit residential properties.
+The Paddington Square property is situated on the north side of Rosemary Hills-Lyttonsville Local Park and is surrounded by single-family residential properties.
 The site is currently zoned R-20.
+The following recommendations for this site envision a split-zoned property to allow for a mix of building types to provide for compatibility with adjacent land uses.